Equivalence of inflationary models between the metric and Palatini formulation of scalar-tensor theories: Introduction

 Another issue that arises when one is interested in non-minimally coupled theories is that of the employed variational principle.
 In the metric formalism, the metric is the only dynamical degree of freedom and the connection is the Levi-Civita.
 However, in the Palatini or first order formalism~\cite {Palatini1919, Ferraris1982}, the metric and the connection are assumed to be independent variables and one has to vary the action with respect to both of them.
 Both approaches lead to the same field equation for an action whose Lagrangian is linear in $R$ and is minimally coupled, but this is no longer true for more general actions.
 Regarding inflation, the difference in the predictions between the two variational principles has been recently studied in~\cite{Exirifard2008, Bauer2008, Bauer2011, Tamanini2011, Bauer:2010jg, Olmo2011, Rasanen2017, Racioppi2017, Racioppi2018, Jaerv2018, Kozak:2018vlp, Bombacigno2019, Rasanen2019, Rasanen2018, Almeida2019, Shimada2019, Takahashi2019, Jinno2019, Tenkanen2019, Edery2019, Jinno2020, Aoki2019, Giovannini2019, Tenkanen2019a, Bostan2019a, Bostan2019, Tenkanen2020, Gialamas2020, Racioppi2019, Antoniadis2018, Antoniadis2019, Antoniadis2019a, Tenkanen2020a, Tenkanen2020b, LloydStubbs2020, Antoniadis2020, Borowiec:2020lfx, Ghilencea2020}.
 In most of the previous studies it was shown that the metric and Palatini formulations generally give different results when inflation is concerned (see however~\cite{Racioppi2017, Racioppi2018}).
 In this article we focus on the cases when the two formalisms can produce similar results and extend the classification scheme of~\cite{Jarv2017} to include Palatini models.

-Some actions in a given equivalence class look physically better motivated and the approach we adopt here allows us to explore and reconstruct them in a more systematic way.
+Future space missions (LITEBIRD \cite{Matsumura2016}, PIXIE \cite{Kogut_2011}, PICO \cite{Sutin:2018onu}) promise to determine the inflationary observables at high precision that will considerably narrow the range of viable models.
+However, even when the invariant potential can be effectively pinned down, there will remain a degeneracy, as many fundamental actions in different formulations and parametrizations can lead to the same invariant potential and hence to the same values for the observables.
+The aim of the current paper is to clarify the situation and to outline a method of how to explore and reconstruct such equivalent actions in a systematic way.
+In the end, some actions in a given equivalence class would be better motivated from the theoretical point of view, while the degeneracy could be also broken by some observations of noninflationary physics.

 The paper is organized as follows.
 In the next section we adopt the approach of invariants to study general scalar-tensor theories in both metric and Palatini formalisms.
 In section~\ref{sec:slow-roll} we focus on inflation and express the slow-roll parameters and inflationary observables in terms of the invariant potential and its derivatives.
 Then, in section~\ref{sec:same_action} we determine under which conditions the metric and Palatini formalisms can generate the same slow-roll parameters when one starts from the same action and study some examples.
 Conversely, starting from the same invariant potential in section~\ref{sec:different_action} we explore the reconstruction of the corresponding metric and Palatini actions.
 We summarize our results and conclude in section ~\ref{sec:conclusions}.
 Finally, we include an appendix~\ref{appendix} where we illustrate how an additional independent (conformal) transformation of the connection enlarges the general Palatini action, but a suitable choice neutralizes the effect, a point that has not received much attention in the literature so far.